 The most important thing is to find a watermelon big enough to hold a whole chicken.
-This dish, as Emmymade notes, is definitely best done in late summer, when you can find large watermelons easily.
+This dish, as Emmymade notes, is definitely best done in late summer, when you can find large watermelons easily to accommodate roaster chickens.

-Then she seasons the chicken with kosher salt, freshly ground pepper, lemons, soy sauce and five-spice powder.
+Then she season the chicken with kosher salt, freshly ground pepper, lemons, soy sauce and five-spice powder.
+Season the cavity of the chicken as well.
 The blend of flavors is going for a sweet and tangy balance, but how does it turn out in the end?

 Once the chicken is seasoned, Emmymade nestles the chicken inside the watermelon.
 Then she places the top part of the watermelon back on as a lid, and secures it with long skewers.